Intraocular pressure

 Intraocular pressure (IOP) is the fluid pressure inside the eye.
 Tonometry is the method eye care professionals use to determine this.
 IOP is an important aspect in the evaluation of patients at risk of glaucoma.
 Most tonometers are calibrated to measure pressure in millimeters of mercury (mmHg).

 Physiology

 Intraocular pressure is determined by the production and drainage of aqueous humour by the ciliary body and its drainage via the trabecular meshwork and uveoscleral outflow.
-The reason for this is because the vitreous humour in the posterior segment has a relatively fixed volume and thus does not affect intraocular pressure regulation.
+The reason for this is that the vitreous humour in the posterior segment has a relatively fixed volume and thus does not affect intraocular pressure regulation.

 An important quantitative relationship (Goldmann's equation) is as follows: